Sensative/vsm-application-documentation/175381321-MeshBasicMotion.vso.md

 The interval at which average temperature is uploaded provided that it has changed more than the average temperature threshold (hysteresis).

+### Input enableBarometer (unconfirmed)

+> - Size: 1 bytes
+> - Translation factor: 1
+> - Request current value: Send ab (hex) on lora port 2
+> - Update value to 1: Send ab 00 00 00 01 (hex) on lora port 2
+> - *Note: It is highly recommended to ensure that you use higher level applications to update settings so that the correct version of this application is used as reference (these data may change or differ between sensors)*
+> - UI: Enable barometer
+> - Unit: Boolean
+> - Default: 0 (false)
+> - Min: 0
+> - Max: 1
+Enable barometric pressure uploading

+### Input maxPowerIndex (unconfirmed)

+> - Size: 1 bytes
+> - Translation factor: 1
+> - Request current value: Send a4 (hex) on lora port 2
+> - Update value to 1: Send a4 00 00 00 01 (hex) on lora port 2
+> - *Note: It is highly recommended to ensure that you use higher level applications to update settings so that the correct version of this application is used as reference (these data may change or differ between sensors)*
+> - UI: Max Power Index
+> - Unit: LoraWan power index (0-16)
+> - Min: 0
+> - Max: 16
+> - Default: 16

+maximum power index to use for LoRaWan traffic, including join.
+Default setting disables DR0

 ### Input meshEnableDownside (unconfirmed)